 Renal cancer involves a diverse variety of renal pathologies with variable patterns of aggressiveness and malignant potential.
 Renal cell carcinoma (RCC) are insidious neoplasms frequently associated with high mortality rates despite only accounting for approximately 2% of all cancer diagnoses.
-Current global age-standardized incidence of RCC has been reported at 4.4/100,000; however, incidence and mortality for these malignancies have been increasing over the past several years.
-The highest rates have been observed in North America, with an age-standardized incidence of approximately 12/100,000 compared with near negligible numbers in several Central African nations, representing discrepancies in risk factors between geographical locations.
-Personnel of the past several central African nations, representing discrepancies in risk factors between geographical locations.
+Current global age-standardized incidence of RCC has been reported at 4.4/100 000; however, incidence and mortality for these malignancies have been increasing over the past several years.
+The highest rates have been observed in North America, with an agestandardized incidence of approximately 12/100 000 compared with near negligible numbers in several Central African nations, representing discrepancies in risk factors between geographical locations.2-5

-The pathogenesis of RCC has been linked to several risk factors, categorized relative to environmental and behavioral patterns, or inheritance of genetic mutation.^{3-6} Smoking is a major predictor for development of RCC in multiple studies, with greater than half of diagnoses amongst current or former smokers.^{7-9} Elevated risk is also associated with an increasing number of comorbidities, including obesity, hypertension, and type 2 diabetes mellitus.^{5,10} Risk of RCC increases 25 - 35% for an approximate 5kg gain in bodyweight, and hypertension is associated with a doubled risk for development.^{5,11-16} Genetic mutations, including Birt-Hogg-Dube and Vonn Hippel Lindau syndrome, have established predisposition for development of renal malignancies.^{17-19}
+The pathogenesis of RCC has been linked to several risk factors, categorized relative to environmental and behavioral patterns, or inheritance of genetic mutation.3-6 Smoking is a major predictor for development of RCC in multiple studies, with greater than half of diagnoses among current or former smokers.7-9 Elevated risk is also associated with an increasing number of comorbidities, including obesity, hypertension, and type 2 diabetes mellitus.
+Risk of RCC increases 25-35% for an approximate 5 kg gain in bodyweight, and hypertension is associated with a doubled risk for development.5,11-16 Genetic mutations, including Birt-Hogg-Dube and Vonn Hippel Lindau syndrome, have established predisposition for development of renal malignancies.17-19

 Most cases of RCC are discovered incidentally on imaging.
-Prognosis is contingent on multiple factors, including tumour grade, histology and, more importantly disease stage at diagnosis.
-Accordingly, patients presenting with localized disease amenable to surgical resection have a 5-year overall survival (OS) of 93%.
-Section 22,23 OS decreases to 72.5% in those with regional spread, and further declines to 12% among those with distant metastaties.
-The decreased utility of surgical intervention in later stage disease prompts need for improved public health initiatives to promote early diagnosis of RCC.
+Prognosis is contingent on multiple factors, including tumor grade, histology and, more importantly, disease stage at diagnosis.
+Accordingly, patients presenting with localized disease amenable to surgical resection have a five-year overall survival (OS) of 93%.
+OS decreases to 72.5% in those with regional spread, and further declines to 12% among those with distant metastases.
+The decreased utility of surgical intervention in later-stage disease prompts need for improved public health initiatives to promote early diagnosis of RCC.

-Disruptions in healthcare delivery during the COVID 19 pandemic have resulted in various diagnostic and treatment delays, and subsequently detrimental impacts on management of malignancies including RCC.^{26-30} Pandemic-induced delays have consistently increased morbidity and mortality for oncology patients during this timeframe.^{31-33} Urogenital malignancies have typically accounted for a small percentage of cancers and have seen significant advancement in management options over the past several decades.
+Disruptions in healthcare delivery during the COVID 19 pandemic have resulted in various diagnostic and treatment delays, and subsequently detrimental impacts on the management of malignancies, including RCC.26-30 Pandemic-induced delays have consistently increased morbidity and mortality for oncology patients during this timeframe.31-33 Urogenital malignancies have typically accounted for a small percentage of cancers and have seen significant advancement in management options over the past several decades.
 Such considerations have likely rendered these afflictions as low priority in access to resources throughout the COVID-19 pandemic.

 To date, there has been limited research assessing pandemic-induced delays in diagnosis and treatment of urogenital malignancies.
-The province of Newfoundland and Labrador (NL) possesses the highest national rates of obesity, smoking, and hypertension, along with a propensity to act as a microcosm for rare genetic conditions which correlate with higher risk of renal malignancies.
-The present study aimed to assess how the COVID-19 pandemic, and associated healthcare restrictions, affected the diagnosis, staging, and final surgical pathology of RCC at our institution.
+The province of Newfoundland and Labrador (NL) possesses the highest national rates of obesity, smoking, and hypertension, along with a propensity to act as a microcosm for rare genetic conditions that correlate with higher risk of renal malignancies.34-36 The present study aimed to assess how the COVID-19 pandemic, and associated healthcare restrictions, affected the diagnosis, staging, and final surgical pathology of RCC at our institution.
 We hypothesized that a greater proportion of RCC diagnoses presented with late-stage disease during and following the pandemic compared to the pre-pandemic era.
 It was also predicted that individuals with a diagnosis of RCC during and following the pandemic would have experienced greater delays in treatment secondary to implemented healthcare restrictions.